Quickstart

 That's the entire configuration. `workdir: .` uploads your local files, `setup` runs once to prepare the environment, and `run` specifies the commands that executes your code.

-→ [task-yaml](https://docs.mithril.ai/mithril-cli/task-yaml "mention") — full reference manual.
+→ [Task YAML](/mithril-cli/task-yaml.md) — full reference manual.

 ### 3. Launch